HubBucket-Team/gdc-docs/docs/Visualization_Documentation/API_Endpoints.md

 (truncated)
 ```

+The number of ssms in each chromosome could then be determined by taking the count of each value in the first column.

 ## Analysis Endpoints

 In addition the three endpoints mentioned previously, several `analysis` endpoints were designed to quickly retrieve specific datasets used for visualization display.